Are you wondering how to build a fence for your backyard?

 Set your post in the hole on top of the gravel.
 Attach the post hole level to verify level on both sides.
 You want your leveled post to just touch the string line to make sure it’s in line with your corner posts.
 If your post is not level and moves the string considerably, you need to re-position the post.

-Be sure to slope the top of the concrete away from the post so water doesn’t sit on top of the concrete.
-Finally, allow the concrete to cure for at least 24 hours before attaching your fence panels.
+Be sure to slope the top of the concrete away from the post so water doesn’t sit on top of the concrete and seep into and around the wood post.
+Finally, allow the concrete to cure for at least 24 hours before attaching your fence panels or rails and pickets.

-There is fast setting concrete that will set in 20-40 minutes if you need to put your fence up quickly.
-Be careful using it this is your first time setting posts.
-The concrete can harden quickly before the post is properly positioned.
+There is fast setting concrete that will set in 20-40 minutes if you need to put your fence up quickly for containing animals.
+Be careful using this type of concrete if this is your first time setting posts.
+The concrete can harden quickly before the post is properly positioned and will create a lot of extra work removing and resetting the post.

 If your yard is on uneven ground, there are ways to level fence posts.
-You can either add more dirt or create a stepped look.
+To keep the tops of your fence posts at the same height, you can either add more dirt to the bottom of the fence or you’ll need to create a stepped look fence.

 Install rails to the posts